AustynSmock/Frogger/README.md

 4. Reach the goal area, usually at the top of the screen, to win the game.

-5. Try to land on lilypads for extra points.
+5. Try to land on each lilypad to win.

 ## Collision Mechanics